 Benefits of Using Cloud Storage

 Cloud storage services are hugely popular.
-That’s because they offer a number of benefits that make the cost more than worth it.
+That’s because they offer a number of benefits that make the cost more than worth it (check out our piece where we talk about the risks and benefits of cloud storage).

 Drew Houston, the founder of Dropbox, famously said that he came up with the idea for what would become one of the most popular cloud storage services when he realized he’d forgotten his USB thumb drive.
 Cloud storage gives you flexibility; you don’t need to have your data storage nearby because services like Dropbox and Google Drive are always available.